На русском языке

 ~\langle W_{k}\rangle \approx -0.6\sum _{{k=1}}^{N}\langle {\mathbf {F}}_{k}\cdot {\mathbf {r}}_{k}\rangle .

-where {\mathbf {r}}_{k} denotes the radius-vector of the k-th particle, {\mathbf {F}}_{k} is the force acting on this particle, and the value ~W_{k}\approx \gamma _{c}T exceeds the kinetic energy of the particles ~T by a factor equal to the Lorentz factor ~\gamma _{c} of the particles at the center of the system.
+where {\mathbf {r}}_{k} denotes radius-vector of k-th particle, {\mathbf {F}}_{k} is the force acting on this particle, and the value ~W_{k}\approx \gamma _{c}T exceeds kinetic energy of particles ~T by a factor equal to Lorentz factor ~\gamma _{c} of particles at centre of the system.

 G_{V}=\sum _{{k=1}}^{N}{\mathbf {p}}_{k}\cdot {\mathbf {r}}_{k},

-where {\mathbf {p}}_{k} is the momentum of the k-th particle, and it is shown that the derivative of this function is not equal to zero and should be considered as the material derivative.
-In addition, it is found out that, in contrast to the conclusions of classical mechanics, the energy associated with the acting forces from all the existing fields and included in the right-hand side of the virial theorem does not equal the potential energy of the system.
-[21]
+where {\mathbf {p}}_{k} is momentum of the k-th particle, and it is shown that derivative of this function is not equal to zero and should be considered as material derivative.
+In addition, it is found out that, in contrast to the conclusions of classical mechanics, the energy associated with acting forces from all the existing fields and included in the right-hand side of virial theorem does not equal potential energy of the system.
+[24]

 {\displaystyle v_{\mathrm {rms} }=c{\sqrt {1-{\frac {4\pi \eta \rho _{0}r^{2}}{c^{2}\gamma _{c}^{2}\sin ^{2}{\left({\frac {r}{c}}{\sqrt {4\pi \eta \rho _{0}}}\right)}}}}},}

-where {\displaystyle ~c} is the speed of light, {\displaystyle ~\eta } is the acceleration field constant, {\displaystyle ~\rho _{0}} is the mass density of particles, {\displaystyle ~r} is the current radius.
+where {\displaystyle ~c} is the speed of light, {\displaystyle ~\eta } is acceleration field constant, {\displaystyle ~\rho _{0}} is mass density of particles, {\displaystyle ~r} is current radius.

 Binding energy of macroscopic bodies

-The essence of the general field
+Essence of general field

 See also